 Visiting Angkor Wat is a given, but what are the other awesome things to do in Siem Reap?

 Siem Reap is famous for its proximity to the Angkor Temple Complex, but there is more to this town than ancient temples being swallowed up by lush jungles.

 We stayed in Siem Reap for three weeks during our time in Cambodia.
 It was our first stop, and it where we fell in love with the country for the first time.
 It took us a few days to get accustomed to the pace in Siem Reap, but once we settled in we began to appreciate the atmosphere and ambiance.
 And, most importantly, the people.

 Sure, Siem Reap is a bit of a tourist trap.
-And yes, there are a ton of tourists just passing by to take a look at the temples.
+Yes, there are a ton of tourists just passing by to take a look at the temples.
 And yes, Siem Reap is filled with backpackers, most of them awesome, some of them hell bent on getting trashed.
 And sure, there are a few locals who will treat you like a walking ATM and try to milk you for all your money.
 That said, we freaking LOVED Siem Reap.

 The below list reflects the absolute bare minimum you should do while in town.
 There are a lot of things to do in Siem Reap, tons of experiences lurking just beyond the edge of your vision and around every corner, so keep an open mind and enjoy exploring this fascinating city!

 Visit Angkor Archaeological Park

 A total no brainer.
 This UNESCO World Heritage Site is a sprawling marvel of architecture, and the top thing to do in Siem Reap, so you obviously have to go to Angkor Wat when you are in Siem Reap.